apache/yunikorn-site/docs/api/scheduler.md

 **Content examples**

-The output of this REST query can be rather big and it is a combination of those which have already been demonstrated.
+The output of this REST query can be rather large and it is a combination of those which have already been demonstrated.

 ### Failure response